Instance-Optimality of Bidirectional PageRank Estimation: Introduction

-More specifically, $\cG$ includes all graphs where at most a polylogarithmic number of vertices may have in- or out-degree $(1-o(1))n$.
+Our contribution is to show that the adaptive $\BiPR$ is instance optimal for a large class $\cG$ consisting of all graphs where at most a polylogarithmic number of vertices may have a very high in- or out-degree of $(1-o(1))n$.
 This includes all sparse graphs because a graph with $n$ vertices and $m$ edges can have at most $4m/n$ vertices with in- or out-degree above $n/2$, and sparse graphs have $m=\tilde O(n)$.
 It also includes almost all graphs, since a large random graph, w.h.p., has no vertices of degree above $0.6 n$.
-We note that $\cG$ also includes worst-case instances used in previous lower bounds from \cite{bertram2025estimating, wang2024revisiting}; for inspection shows that they remain hard if we change $n$ to $n'=2n$, adding $n$ extra vertices not connected to the original instance, and now the maximal degree is $n'/2$.
+We note that $\cG$ also includes dense worst-case instances used in previous lower bounds from \cite{wang2024revisiting}; for inspection shows that they remain hard if we change $n$ to $n'=2n$, adding $n$ extra vertices not connected to the original instance, and now the maximal degree is $n'/2$.
+For these worst-case instances, we have a lower-bound of $\Omega(n^{1/2} m^{1/4})$ which is $\Omega(n)$ for $m=\Omega(n^2)$.

+\paragraph{Instance-Optimality of $\BiPR$ on all graphs in $\cG$.} The instance optimality of $\BiPR$ on $\cG$ means that it is always a near-optimal choice for all graphs in $\cG$.
+We note that the valid inputs are still all graphs, including graphs outside $\cG$.
+We only compare against algorithms that like $\BiPR$ are good on all graphs, when we say $\BiPR$ is near-optimal on all graphs in $\cG$.

-The instance optimality of $A^*$ means that it is always a near-optimal choice for all graphs in $\cG$.
-This includes not only hard instances for worst-case and average-case, but also easy instances on which we should perform much better.
-An example of an easy instance is a directed path $P$ of length $n-1$ to the target $t$.
-It is easy to see that $\pi_P(t)\approx 1/(\alpha n)$ in this instance, but a good algorithm is not allowed to assume that the input is $(P,t)$.
-However, by traversing the graph backwards from $t$ for $O(\log n)$ steps, a good algorithm can determine that $\pi_P(t)\approx 1/(\alpha n)$.
-Since $P$ is (very) sparse, it is in $\cG$, so we conclude that $A^*$ terminates in polylogarithmic time on $(P,t)$.
+The class $\cG$ includes not only hard instances for worst-case and average-case, but also easy instances on which we should perform much better.
+A very simple example is a graph where $t$ is only connected to itself by a loop.
+An instance-smart algorithm would recognize this case in constant time, and report that the PageRank is $1/n$.
+The $\BiPR$-algorithm is not designed for this easy case.
+It will spend $O(\log n)$ time and report that the PageRank is around $1/n$.
+This is, however, still within a polylogarithmic factor from best possible as we promised for every single instance in $\cG$.

-Complementing these positive results, we will show that $A^*$ is not instance optimal on all graphs.
-Specifically, we show that $A^*$ is not instance optimal on the complete graph where all vertices have in- and out-degree exactly $n$.
+\paragraph{Instance-bad case outside $\cG$.} Complementing these positive results, we will show that $\BiPR$ is not instance optimal on all graphs.
+Specifically, we show that $\BiPR$ is not instance optimal on what we call \emph{mostly degree-$n$} graphs where all but $o(n/\log n)$ vertices have in- and out-degree exactly $n$ (or $n-1$ without self-loops).
+In mostly degree-$n$ graphs, all vertices have PageRank close to $1/n$.